SNETPFORWARD2025-07-17T14:22:21+02:00

 This 3-year project, funded by EURATOM, brings together 10 partners to strengthen SNETP’s position in the European nuclear and non-nuclear research ecosystem.
 The project aims to ensure nuclear fission remains the EU’s largest, secure, competitive, flexible, and reliable supplier of low-carbon electricity.
 It also explores alternative nuclear applications, develops cross-cutting technologies, and focuses on key enablers such as high-quality skills and competences, R&D infrastructures, knowledge management, and international cooperation.
 Funding opportunities have been made available for cross-sectorial studies related to nuclear.

-As part of the SNETPFORWARD Project, SNETP launched a call for studies in 2023.
+As part of the SNETPFORWARD Project, SNETP launched a first call for studies in 2023.

 These studies were designed to support SNETP and the community in making informed strategic decisions, focusing on three key topics: